Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/organisation-details.md

 In order to have this feature fully operational you will need to have some configuration set up.

-- A valid system administrator email in the environment variable `SYS_ADMINISTRATOR_EMAIL`.
+- A valid system administrator email in the environment variable `SYS_ADMINISTRATOR_EMAIL=`
-- The Cognigy UI-Management proper installed, and its path set in the environment variable `MANAGEMENTUI_BASE_URL_WITH_PROTOCOL`.
+- The CognigyAI [Management UI]({{config.site_url}}ai/tools/user-menu/organisation-details/) properly installed, and its path set in the environment variable `MANAGEMENTUI_BASE_URL_WITH_PROTOCOL=`

 This process consists of two steps:

 - In step one, a user with an admin role will request to delete the organisation from the organisation details page.
-This will initiate a request that will be sent to the system administrator (email placed in 'SYS_ADMINISTRATOR_EMAIL') with the next steps.
+This will initiate a request that will be sent to the system administrator (email set as `SYS_ADMINISTRATOR_EMAIL`) for the next step.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/delete-organisation-delete_org_organisation_details.png" width="100%" />